-3 Ways to Make the Most of California Adventure Entertainment
+Making the Most of the Entertainment

-5 Tips for Doing California Adventure Like a VIP
+Do California Adventure Like a VIP

 - You can get into California Adventure early.
 The program has various names like magic morning or early entry.
 The details change, but you may get it by staying at a Disney hotel, a Good Neighbor hotel and sometimes with multi-day tickets.
-Some people think it's a must, but it has some pitfalls.
-Use these tips to make the most of your early entry.

 - You can stay at California Adventure after the official closing time, and you don't need VIP status to do it.
 Just get into any ride line a few minutes before the official closing is announced.
 You can stay until your ride is finished, no matter how long it takes.
-You absolutely must watch your timing for this one - be late to the line by even a couple of minutes and a cast member will nicely but firmly turn you away.
+You absolutely must watch your timing for this one—be late to the line by even a couple of minutes and a cast member will nicely but firmly turn you away.

 - You can stay late for shopping, too.
 The shops on Buena Vista Street stay open after park closing time.
 They will be packed with people who also put off their purchases to the end of the day, so it's probably best to make your selections earlier and be ready to pay for them right away.

-7 Tips for Finding Things at California Adventure
+How to Find Things at California Adventure

 - If your phone battery is running down from all the texting, game playing, taking photos and posting to social media, you can rent a charging locker.
-Or try this list of electrical outlet locations where you can charge for free.
+Or, try this list of electrical outlet locations where you can charge for free.

 - If you packed too much in your backpack and now regret it, find a locker.
 Regular lockers are on the right just inside the entrance.
 More lockers are outside to the left of the Disneyland entrance.

-- Children wait for their lost parents at the Baby Care Center in Pacific Wharf next to Ghirardelli.
+- Children should wait for their lost parents at the Baby Care Center in Pacific Wharf next to Ghirardelli.